 Cloud Security Check

-During a cloud security audit I review your cloud infrastructure against cloud security best-practices regarding the following topics:
+During a cloud security audit I review your cloud infrastructure against security best-practices.
+The review covers:

 • User Management, Authentication, Authorization, Access Policies